DataCorrupted/peter-site/content/post/homeward.md

 The educators may forget that human beings memorize stories better than bullet points.
 Or they just want to brainwash everyone to follow our party's lead.
 Whichever reason it may be, I am lucky that I have passed that painful time(and got a low score on Politics & History).

+If I am such a failure that I cannot blend in my country, where do I belong?
+The question I proposed at the very beginning didn't get solved.

+The first si-fi TV program I watched was _Fringe_.
+In this series J.J.(Yes, this series was written by [J.J.
+Abrams](https://en.m.wikipedia.org/wiki/j._j._Abrams), the J.J Abrams who also wrote [_Counterpart_](https://en.m.wikipedia.org/wiki/Counterpart_(TV_series))) assumed that there is a parallel universe that are almost the same.
+(We use _the other xx_ and _our xx_ to distinguish things between two universes.)
+And they are in war.
+In the final episode of Season 3, the two universes finally made peace and they are shutting down the portal to each other.
+Our Lincoln was in love with the other Olivia so decided to stay in the other side and never came back.
+Before the portal was shut down, Lincoln was standing on the other side of the portal and staring at Olivia, and our Olivia asked:

+"You sure you are not coming **home**?"

+**"Home is where heart is."**, Lincoln replied, short but powerful.

+Honestly, that is the most beautiful thing you can ever say to a girl.
+And it is also the fanciest sentence that can guide you home.
+Because instead of which country you belong to you can answer another question that made more sense(but also harder.)

+Then I started to examine where my heart is.

+The first answer I canceled out is Shanghai.
+The city has many flavors.
+For many people that's a huge up.
+But for me, it's mainly bitter and spicy.

+My heart was broken by a girl in my first winter in Shanghai.
+I have to admit that I was an asshole and I did her wrong.
+Yet I was young and naive and still got hurt.
+So I spent the next year or two fixing my life.
+And while doing that I may broke someone else's hearts too.

+Once at time, almost simultaneously, I liked a girl and someone else had crush on me.
+And out of all odds, both of them are students in ShanghaiTech.
+I was too afraid to choose, too afraid to lose.
+What if I am still that asshole?
+Sure it didn't ended well.
+And for what I know, my reputation was just as bad among their friends.
+So it official that I am an asshole now. :)

+Maybe that's part of everyone's life.
+Like I once said, you cannot get what you want and only possess what you don't care.
+**And most relationships turn into a set of compromise.**
+This was inspired by the _reacher theory_ in _How I Met Your Mother_.
+There is always a reacher and a settler, isn't it?

+Time flies into 2018 and I am finally ready to start over again.
+She hates spicy food just like me.
+Likes dog and Japanese food, treats life with optimization.
+Everything I could dreamed of.

+So I dated her our.
+Well, not a date for her.
+I planned for days and everything began to fall apart from the first second.
+She didn't see my rose coming and she thought it was just a casual dinner as a friend.
+But I send her home anyway even though I got _friended_.
+I am not sure how can I describe the night.
+At first I wanted it to be a night we both can remember.
+Now all I want is to forget it.

+At least I admired her honest.
+She told me she was onto someone else but because of him they couldn't get together.
+She also told me all the details that I don't really want to know as I was busy myself.

+She's a _reacher_, me too.
+She don't want to settle, me too.

+After 3 years of struggling, the result is simple, I can barely make a home in Shanghai.
+Then how about my birthplace, Taizhou?
+My train is heading Taizhou as I write.
+I like the place, every time I got to introduce her I would do it with pride.
+Maybe that's what belonging feels like.

+But I couldn't stay for now.
+After  all, it's just a small town in the middle of Jiangsu that no one really cares.
+No job opportunities, no bread.

+The hard truth is, we are the 40th out of 200+ cities in China in terms of economy.
+But we have **no high-speed train** and we share an airport with Yangzhou.
+Oh, by the way we have no metro even though we are long qualified.
+Why?
+I don't know.
+Maybe Taizhou would be a good home for me.
+But get packed in this 13-hour long train trip from Beijing I am afraid there is no way home.

+Even though my destination is Taizhou, **I am heading nowhere.**
+I've been thinking about go immigrant to Uncle Sam since I lost faith in China in high school.
+The most critical time has come.
+This winter I am going to apply for a grad school and start the immigrant process as I long planned.

+Let's hope I find a home there.